What Is a Primary Residence? (And What It’s Not)

 What qualifies as a primary residence?

-Rules that test a primary home
+Rules that test a primary residence

 - Time spent in the home: You must live in the home for the majority of the year.

-- Utilities and bills: Regular utility usage and payments for services like water, electricity, and internet at the property can show you reside there.
+- Utilities and bills: Regular utility usage and payments for services like water, electricity, and internet at the property can show that you reside there.

 When buying a primary residence home